Accessible Information for Neurodivergent People

 Logical reading orders and easy navigation.

-Using specific colours for backgrounds, images and text.
+Using specific accessible colours for backgrounds, images and text.

 Underlining links that will take the reader to the relevant information in, at most, 2 clicks.

-Light, pastel backgrounds for darker pictures for ease of seeing - as exampled in this post.
+Light, pastel backgrounds for darker pictures for ease of seeing, as exampled in this blog.

 Text that is never smaller than 14pt.